 Red wine is an interesting one that can both help and harm you.
-Actually, any type of alcohol has a compound polyphenol in it and that will risk for heart disease.
+Actually, any type of adult beverage has a compound polyphenol in it and that will risk for heart disease.
 However, more than a glass or two a day will actually increase that same risk.
 There are other ways to get the same compound that won’t be harmful like with peanut butter or grapes.
 But who doesn’t like a reason to have a glass of red wine with dinner?

 A study was conducted in 2013 and it found that when people drank four or more cups of green tea a day they lowered risk of cardiovascular disease and stroke.
 That risk was lowered by about 20% and the results are thanks to the antioxidants in green tea.